foxford/conference/docs/src/api/errors.md

 - `rtc_not_found` – An [RTC](rtc.md#Real-time_Connection) is missing or closed.
 - `stats_collection_failed` – Couldn't collect metrics from one of the sources.
 - `unknown_method` – An unsupported value in `method` property of the request message.
+- `unsupported_backend` – Room backend is not supported for the called operation.